15 Day Morocco Adventure

 Day 1: Casablanca

 Welcome to Morocco!
-Upon arrival at Casablanca airport, you will be met and chauffeured to the hotel.
-Your adventure begins that evening: after a meetup, we’ll have a Moroccan dinner with one of the ladies of the Al Hidn Association; a non-profit Moroccan community organisation that supports women and children.
+You’ll be warmly greeted by one of our team on your arrival at Casablanca airport and chauffeured away to the hotel.
+Your adventure begins this evening.
+First, a meetup. with your group, then a Moroccan dinner with one of the ladies of the Al Hidn Association – a non-profit Moroccan community organisation that supports women and children.

 Included: Dinner